jnsngbrll/jnsngbrll/README.md

 <h3>Hi there! 👋</h3>

 <p>I'm <strong>Jansen Gabrillo</strong>, a 20-year-old Bachelor of Science in Information Technology (BSIT) student at the Dominican College of Tarlac.
-I'm passionate about creating cutting-edge web applications, and I'm constantly searching for new possibilities to learn and become proficient with cutting-edge technology.</p>
+Currently, my primary focus lies in developing web applications and honing my skills in various technologies to enhance my proficiency in web development.</p>

 #